stovenovens/Plexbot/README.md

 3. Install dependencies: `pip install -r requirements.txt`
 4. Copy `.env.example` to `.env` and configure your settings
 5. Run the bot: `python main.py`

-## Configuration

-See `.env.example` for all available configuration options.

 ## License